shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ## Set up S3 proxy

 You will need to deploy an S3 proxy in your VPC to proxy the traffic from your network into the S3 VPC endpoint.
-We provide an [S3 proxy CloudFormation Template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml) as a starting point.
-This will create an ECS Cluster and an ECS service to run the S3 proxy on AWS Fargate behind an AWS ALB.
+We provide both [private](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml) and [public](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy-public.yml) S3 proxy CloudFormation templates as a starting point.
+These will create the necessary Elastic Cloud Stack (ECS) cluster, ECS service and other resources to run the S3 proxy on AWS Fargate behind an AWS Application Load Balancer (ALB).

 ### Make the Docker image available from a private AWS ECR repository